S0HElL/pipeline/README.md

 ### Dependencies
 - Python 3.8+
+- Pillow (PIL)
+- numpy
-- PyTorch
+- opencv-python
+- torch (for GPU support in EasyOCR and iopaint)
 - manga-ocr
-- EasyOCR
+- easyocr
-- Pillow (PIL)
+- pyphen
-- OpenCV
+- googletrans
-- Translation API or local translation model
+- iopaint (Requires separate installation if not using pip package)

 ## Installation